-The wine is deep garnet red in colour.
-On the nose, aromas of ripe plums, raspberries and blackberries combine with spicy pepper, menthol and hints of tobacco.
-On the palate, it is full-bodied with firm, structured tannins and a long, intense finish.
+The wine is a deep garnet-red in colour.
+Intense aromas of ripe blackberry, plum and raspberry combine with hints of balsamic and warm spicy notes of pepper and tobacco.
+On the palate, it is full-bodied with firm but ripe tannins and balanced acidity, culminating in a long and complex finish.

 - Feature(s): Sustainable